Abish-27/BACSAHacks-ClosedChallenge/README.md

 3. Project must give the option to add or upload a file -> This will be the ```CrimeScene_DNA.fasta``` file which is the evidence found used to test against the suspect database.

 4. Project must give the option to upload or have directions to add a ```Suspect_DNA.fasta``` file whic contains the sequences of Suspects to compare the evidence against.

+5. Include a demo video demonstrating the features of your product and explaining its reasoning.